1. Introduction: The Password Manager That Became a Security Platform

 Travel Mode is uniquely 1Password, and it's the feature that consistently draws attention in security-conscious circles.
 The concept is simple but powerful: when traveling internationally, you can temporarily remove selected vaults from all your devices so that only "safe for travel" vaults remain accessible.

 Here's how it works.
 Before traveling, you log into 1Password.com and mark specific vaults as "safe for travel."
 When you enable Travel Mode, every vault NOT marked as safe is removed from all your devices.
 Your phone, laptop, and tablet only show the travel-safe vaults.
-If a border agent asks you to unlock your phone and show your password manager, they only see the vaults you've designated as appropriate.
-When you arrive at your destination, disable Travel Mode from the web, and all vaults reappear on your devices.

 Pro Tip